gordonmurray/terraform_aws_rds_proxysql/README.md

  * Update webserver_aws_ec2.yml with your AWS access key and secret, so it can configure the webserver EC2 instance based on its tag of 'webserver'
  * Update proxysql_aws_ec2.yml with your AWS access key and secret, so it can configure the webserver EC2 instance based on its tag of 'proxysql'

+Run the Ansubke playbook to configure the RDS instance:

+> ansible-playbook rds.yml

 Run the Ansible playbook to configure the webserver:

  > ansible-playbook -i webserver_aws_ec2.yml webserver.yml

 Run the Ansible playbook to configure the proxysql instance:

  > ansible-playbook -i proxysql_aws_ec2.yml proxysql.yml

 ## Cost estimate, provided by Infracost: